gardener/gardener/docs/proposals/14-reversed-cluster-vpn.md

 On the shoot, we create the keys and acquire the WireGuard IP in the standard secret generation.
 The data is added as a secret to the control plane and to the shootstate.
 The vpn shoot deployment is extended to include the WireGuard device setup inside the vpn shoot pod network.
 For certain infrastructures (AWS), we need a re-advertiser to resolve the seed WireGuard endpoint and evaluate whether the IP address changed.

 While it is possible to configure a WireGuard device using DNS names, only IP addresses can be stored in Linux Kernel data structures.
 A change of a load balancer IP address can therefore not be mitigated on that level.
-As WireGuard dynamically adapts endpoint IP addresses, a change in load banlancer IPs is mitigated in most but not all cases.
+As WireGuard dynamically adapts endpoint IP addresses, a change in load balancer IPs is mitigated in most but not all cases.
 This is why a re-advertiser is required for public cloud providers such as AWS.

 The load balancer exposing the OpenVPN endpoint in the shoot cluster is no longer required and therefore removed if this functionality is used.